 Bangkok is a must-destination for backpackers traveling to Southeast Asia.
 Westerners visiting the region for the first time always include the city on their itinerary, hence the backpacker and dormitory accommodations.
 On the other hand, for the capital city of their neighboring country, Kuala Lumpur in Malaysia, offers a different vibe that is too fancy for budget travelers.
 But that was before because the city is now catching up with latest travel trends.
 Kuala Lumpur hostels are now in every corner of the city providing no-frill accommodation for budget travelers.

 Since Kuala Lumpur also serves as a hub for international flights within Southeast Asia, I’ve already been to the city several times.
+You can opt to stay at KLIA with some affordable airport lounges but staying longer requires you to go to the city.
 Staying in Kuala Lumpur when you have a budget is not a serious problem.
 But when you’re trying to stretch the travel fund for several weeks or months of stay in Southeast Asia, you need to do your research.
 Here are some budget accommodations in Kuala Lumpur that I’ve tried so far.

 Kuala Lumpur Hostels for Budget Travelers